30 years after the mysterious disappearance of the ANN Hermosa

 Day 8 of the trip

 We've found the first storm of the season!
 It's a big bastard, and slow.
+It's been named Bandit by the Stream Consortium.
 We come up behind it, pick up speed on its long curving back, accelerate at a steady rate up through five gees, then eventually ten.

 I'm in the middle of the storm now.
 If my power falters, if the coils stop pulling on that other dimension, then the acceleration goes from ten gees to zero.
 Similarly, the coils ramp up slowly when we start using the Stream.
-Human bodies don't do "sudden" all that well.
+Human bodies don't handle sudden acceleration all that well.

 The Stream is weaker closer to planets and stars.
 In the empty Lawless voids of the Solar System, within the temporarily-large swaths of emptiness between Jupiter and Saturn that are created by the periodic dance of the two gas giants, the Stream is powerful enough to fold reality on itself.